lacymorrow/cinematic/README.md

 ### Features

+* Filter movies by genre
+* Sort movies by name, popularity, release date, runtime, or randomly
 * Read plotlines and summarys before watching
-* Keeps track of recently viewed and recently watched
-* Built-in network throttling for requests to avoid timeouts.
-* Filter movies by genre
 * Watch multiple trailers
 * Jump straight to the IMDB page
+* Keep track of recently viewed and recently watched
 * Cycle through ratings from IMDB, TMDB, and Metacritic
-* Order movies randomly, roll the dice
 * Built-in caching of genres and movies
+* Built-in network throttling of requests to avoid timeouts

 This app was created as an exploratory dive into the world of [Meteor](http://meteor.com).
 Currently Meteor version 1.2.1.